 performance without compromise 30-45k

 The players series is all about performance.
-It’s like getting a nice brand new Steinway without the finish.
+It’s like getting a nice dialed in Steinway without the finish.
 Hand rubbed finishes are time consuming and require special expertise–a fine finish can represent 25% of the cost of a piano.

 - New soundboard